bilalazh/New-Tab-Custom-Page/README.md

 ## Commands

-- Make  a tabla here
+- Make  a table here

 -Type `theme` theme in command bar to change the theme